-It’s been estimated that the number of smartphone users in the UK will reach about 43.4 million by 2017, and 91% of adults have a mobile phone within arm’s reach 24 hours a day (sources: realtimestatistics.org and Nielson).
+It’s been estimated that the number of smartphone users in the UK reached about 79% in 2019 (and 53 million people) and 91% of adults have a mobile phone within arm’s reach 24 hours a day (sources: realtimestatistics.org and finder.com).

 What can we do when technology fails?

 Even the most experienced presenter will be slightly shaken, but if you are well prepared you should be able to soldier on.

 Here are 6 handy tips to make sure that you can carry on if technology fails you down on the day….